 Joe Pye weed ‘Purple Bush’

-Eutrochium maculatum ‘Purple Push’ (Joe Pye weed ‘Purple Bush’) attract numerous insects as visitors, pollinators, or serving as a food host including several species of swallow have been observed eating seed in the fall and winter.
+Eutrochium maculatum ‘Purple Bush’ (Joe Pye weed ‘Purple Bush’) attract numerous insects as visitors, pollinators, or serving as a food host including several species of swallow have been observed eating seed in the fall and winter.

 Eutrochium maculatum (syn.
 Eupatorium maculatum) is a member of the Asteraceae native to eastern North America.
 E. maculatum can be found in the wild growing in wet black soil prairies, sedge meadows, or swampy thickets in full- or part-sun.